robertjahn/installer/README.md

-# Install keptn
+# keptn installer

-Installation instructions for latest release, pre-release, or release candidates can be found on the [keptn website](https://keptn.sh/docs).
+This repository contains the artifacts to install keptn in a Kubernets cluster.